ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/rest-api/document-commands/put-documents.markdown

 {PANEL: Examples}

-These are cURL request to a database named "Example" on our [playground server](http://live-test.ravendb.net):
+These are cURL requests to a database named "Example" on our [playground server](http://live-test.ravendb.net):

 #### 1) Store new document "person/1-A" in the collection "People".